 Transilluminated powered phlebectomy

-An endoscopic transilluminator (special light) is threaded through an incision under the skin so that the doctor can see which veins need to be taken out.
-The target veins are cut and removed with a suction device through the incision.
+A doctor threads an endoscopic transilluminator, which is a special light, through an incision under the skin so that they can see which veins need to be taken out.
+They then cut and remove the target veins with a suction device through the incision.